Yushikuni/FI-school-notes/README.md

 # FI-school-notes
-My schoolnotes that I have made during my study at Faculty of Informatics, Masaryk university.
+School notes that I have made during my study at Faculty of Informatics, Masaryk university.